ltrinks/linkerd-scaler/README.md

 ./start.sh
 ```

-Keep this script running for as long as you want the cluster alive, ^C to exit.
+Keep this script running for as long as you want the cluster alive, `^C` to exit.

-With the cluster running, in another terminal kubectl and other commands can be executed on the cluster.
+With the cluster running, in another terminal, `kubectl` and other commands can be executed on the cluster.

 To rebuild and rerun the watcher without restarting the cluster run:
 ```
 ./start-watcher.sh
 ```

-Outputs of the watcher are found in metrics/, these persist but are deleted on each new watcher start.
+Outputs of the watcher are found in `metrics/`, these persist but are deleted on each new watcher start.

 ## Nodevoto
 Nodevoto can be found [here](https://github.com/sourishkrout/nodevoto).
+The only changes made here are some `apiVersions` in [nodevoto/nodevoto.yml](/ltrinks/linkerd-scaler/blob/master/nodevoto/nodevoto.yml).